 There will be four finalist teams.
 Each finalist team will receive a grant of up to $750 to assist in the video design and production of their social impact story.
 Each team will have the opportunity to be individually coached to produce a professionally designed video.
 Finalists will present an in-person (or Zoom) presentation before executive judges, showcasing the video and presenting the story of the business practice and its impact.

-Winning placement will be announced in September at the Promotion of Justice showcase at the Playa Vista Cinemark of these outstanding companies.
+Winners will be announced in September at the Promotion of Justice showcase at the Playa Vista Cinemark of these outstanding companies.
 Dates will be chosen in May.

 Second Place - $1,450